-Board sub-committees responsible for effective risk management comprise the Audit Committee ("AC"), the Risk and Capital Management Committee ("RCMC"), the technology and information committee and the model approval committee.
+Board sub-committees responsible for the oversight of risk management comprise the Risk and Capital Management Committee ("RCMC"), the Audit Committee ("AC"), the technology and information committee and the model approval committee.

-Executive management oversight for all risk types has been delegated by the SBG management committee to the Risk Oversight Committee (the "ROC") which, in turn, assists the RCMC to fulfil its mandate.
+Executive management oversight for all risk types has been delegated by the SBG executive committee to the Risk Oversight Committee (the "ROC") which, in turn, assists the RCMC to fulfil its mandate.
 As is the case with the RCMC, the ROC calls for and evaluates in-depth investigations and reports based on its assessment of the risk profile and external factors.
 The ROC delegates authority to various sub-committees which deal with specific risk types or oversight activities.
 Matters are escalated to the ROC, based on materiality, through reports or feedback from the sub-committee chairman.
-These sub-committees are the Corporate and Investment Banking and Personal and Business Banking Credit Governance Committees; the Asset and Liability Committee (the "ALCO") (which also covers market risk); the Compliance Committee; the Country Risk Management Committee; the Equity Risk Committee; the Internal Financial Control Governance Committee; the Operational Risk Committee, the Sanctions and Client Risk Review Committee; the Stress Testing and Risk Appetite Committee and the Recovery and Resolution Plan Committee.
+These sub-committees are the:

+- Corporate and Investment Banking and Personal and Business Banking Credit Governance Committees; - Asset and Liability Committee (the "ALCO") (which also covers market risk); - Compliance Committee; - Country Risk Management Committee; - Equity Risk Committee; - Internal Financial Control Governance Committee; - Operational Risk Committee; - Sanctions and Client Risk Review Committee; - Stress Testing and Risk Appetite Committee; and - Recovery and Resolution Plan Committee.